powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 ## Path finding description

 ### Premise:
-- column width is computed for each column : maximum width of all substations
+- The column width is computed for each column as the maximum width of all the substations on the column
 - row height is computed for each row : maximum height of all substations
 - each lines margin can be set with `LayoutParameters.setZoneLayoutSnakeLinePadding`
 - each lines columns can be set with `LayoutParameters.setZoneLayoutSnakeLinePadding`